chill1Penguin/er605v2_openwrt_install/README.md

 # TP-Link ER605 v2 OpenWrt Installer
 This repository provides a method to install OpenWrt on a factory-flashed TP-Link ER605 hardware version 2 router.

-**:warning::warning: Use at your own risk.
-Your device may become bricked if you do something wrong or as a result of a bug. :warning::warning:**
+**:warning: Use at your own risk.
+Your device may become bricked if you do something wrong or as a result of a bug. :warning:**

 ## Initramfs Image
-The initramfs image is currently using OpenWrt version 23.05.0-rc2.
+The initramfs image is based on OpenWrt version 23.05.0.
 If you would like to build your own initramfs image, see the files in the image-build-files directory.
 The initramfs image needs to be 5,242,880 (0x00500000) bytes or smaller in size to fit into the factory kernel UBI volume.

 ## Steps to Install